 Printer · Developer · Writer

-For 21 years, under the banner of Reinvented Inc., my one-man programming, consulting, and design company, I have worked with government and business clients like the Province of Prince Edward Island, Elections PEI and Yankee Magazine and The Old Farmer’s Almanac to design and manage web infrastructure and to develop web-based tools and applications.
+Since 1995, under the banner of Reinvented Inc., my one-man programming, consulting, and design company, I have worked with government and business clients like the Province of Prince Edward Island, Elections PEI and Yankee Magazine and The Old Farmer’s Almanac to design and manage web infrastructure and to develop web-based tools and applications.

 This work has included: